jasonjoo2010/goschedule/README.md

 A web based console [goschedule-console](https://github.com/jasonjoo2010/goschedule-console) is provided as an easy to use operating panel to review runtimes/statistics, manage tasks/strategies/schedulers and manage data of storage.

 The first version of GoSchedule is implemented based on `tbschedule` which comes from Taobao®.
-Tbschedule became opensouce in 2011~2013 and stopped updating then.
+Tbschedule became opensource in 2011~2013 and stopped updating then.
 For an alternated please refer to [tbschedule](https://github.com/jasonjoo2010/tbschedule).

 The overview of design: